 You may have a decent income and some savings, but not enough for the deposit on a property where you currently live.
 Buying-to-let in a cheaper area of the country would give you a foot on the property ladder, a regular income and a home, should you wish to relocate later on.

-In spite of changes to taxation and stamp duty, which have made buy-to-let less lucrative than it was, returns can still be much higher than from saving accounts and other investments – so a good move if you are looking to raise money to eventually afford to buy in your desired area.
+Despite changes to taxation and stamp duty, which have made buy-to-let less lucrative, returns can still be much higher than from saving accounts and other investments.

 Do you really need a buy-to-let mortgage?